 Inclusivity in Teaching

 All education programmes should include and represent people with varied life experiences, belief systems and backgrounds.
-However on our programme, we believe there is an additional imperative to do this, not just for the benefit of learners, but because we are training health professionals who need to be able themselves to engage with difference in their work with clients and wider professional activities.
+However on our programme, we believe there is an additional imperative to do this, not just for the benefit of learners, but because we are training health professionals who need to be able to engage with difference in their work with clients and wider professional activities.
 We are trying to develop our own practice around this, and as part of this learning process have run events on the topic, to involve, develop and learn from our teachers on the programme, many of whom are practising clinical psychologists in the region.
 We also ask trainees in teaching feedback to reflect on how inclusive each teaching session was.
-For example, they are asked to rate their agreement, or otherwise, specifically with the following statement: 'The teacher was sensitive to issues of inclusivity & social justice'.
+For example, they are asked to rate their agreement, or otherwise, specifically with the following statement: 'The teacher was sensitive to issues of inclusivity & social justice', and to give additional feedback in relation to this question.
 Teaching feedback is shared with teachers allowing discussions and learning to take place.

-In the events we ran, a great deal of discussion took place about ways we could all improve our practice around inclusivity in teaching, many suggestions coming from a group of teachers on the DClinPsy Programme and members of our LUPIN service user group, who attended a workshop on the topic.
+In the events we ran, a great deal of discussion took place about ways we could all improve our practice around inclusivity in teaching.
+Many suggestions came from a group of teachers on the DClinPsy Programme and members of our LUPIN service user group, who attended a workshop on the topic.
 It was agreed there that we would compile a 'Hints and Tips' document, for all teachers on the programme to read.
 The aims of this document are to provoke thought and develop skills in teaching in an inclusive way.

 Hints and Tips for Teachers